Important update about the upcoming academic intake (2023-2024)

-This is a full fellowship which means that most of the necessary expenses are covered.
+This is a full fellowship, meaning that most of the necessary expenses are covered.
 The total amount should be sufficient to support your stay during the study.
-However, depending on individual cases, you might still need to cover some costs yourself such as local transportation, meals, or any unexpected costs.
+However, depending on individual cases, you might still need to cover some costs yourself, such as local transportation, meals, or any unexpected costs.

 Can I bring my family if I’m selected for this fellowship?

 Yes, you are welcome to bring your family.
-However, the fellowship does not cover the expenses for your family and the institute is not responsible for arranging the travel for your family members either.
-You will have to take care of all the practical and financial issues yourself.
+However, the fellowship does not cover the expenses for your family, and the institute is not responsible for arranging the travel for your family members either.
+You must take care of all the practical and financial issues yourself.